adis-aljic/adis-aljic/README.md

 @@ -4,14 +4,6 @@ There is the land where I share toys and take a break.

-I'm learning building tools and AST recently.
+I'm currently learning Nodejs and react.

 📫  How to reach me?